DarrenOfficial/lavalink-list/docs/faq.md

 ### Where is this site hosted?

-The site is hosted @ [cloudflare pages](https://pages.dev)
+The site is hosted @ [Cloudflare pages](https://pages.dev)

 ### I want to help redesign the site, how and what software do I use?

-Well you can design the site with mkdocs and make a pull request, if it's good I will merge it!
+Well you can design the site with [mkdocs](https://squidfunk.github.io/mkdocs-material/) and make a pull request, if it's good I will merge it!